rcazzara/seldovia/_people/Lindstedt_Daisy_Phillips.md

 cemetery_plot:

 ---
-# Daisy Lenita Phillips
+# Daisy Lenita PHILLIPS Cameron/Froeschle/Henington/Lindstedt

-**Daisy Lenita PHILLIPS Cameron, the daughter of **Eugene Burton Phillips and Angie CORBIN Phillips**, was born in Spokane Washington on November 10, 1907.
+**Daisy Lenita PHILLIPS, the daughter of **Eugene Burton Phillips and Angie CORBIN Phillips**, was born in Spokane Washington on November 10, 1907.
 She was the sister of **Alta PHILLIPS Rosenbush**.

 In 1928, Daisy married **Harry E. Cameron** and their children include **Victor**, **Eugene**, and **Caroline (Parker)**.